-nnual participant numbers, as well as total f participants.
+Annual participant numbers, as well as an estimate of total of participants during the life of the program were provided in question 5.
 Annual numbers across Nebraska range from 14 to 7,400, whereas total numbers range from 25 to well over 6,000.
-These numbers arelated to the age of the organization
+These total participant numbers appear related to the age of the organization, which was collected with question six.

-The age of each organization explored through uestion he target age range for 6th through 12th grades; The Nebraska Youth Leadership Council programis offered for ages 14 through 24 Nothing But Net is an organization based out of Omaha that offers it’s programming for youth starting in pre-k until 8th grade, and includes all grades from kindergarten to 12th grade.
+The age for the target population of each organization was explored through question seven.
+The target age range for inclusion for this project was 6th through 12th grades; however, some programming targeted additional age groups.
+The Nebraska Youth Leadership Council and Project Everlast’s programming is offered for ages 14 through 24.
+Nothing But Net is an organization based out of Omaha that offers it’s programming for youth starting in pre-k until 8th grade, and Nebraska Human Resources Institute (NHRI) includes all grades from kindergarten to 12th grade.
+Programming through NHRI and Leadership Omaha also consist of significant involvement by college students to catalyze the leadership development of the youth participants.

 The interests and programming for each organization calls to different populations among the youth in Nebraska.
 NHRI is a program that focuses on a student’s leadership potential or interest, and requires a nomination for student participation.
 Youth Leadership Omaha, Leadership Lincoln, and YELP are all organizations that accept applications for high school sophomores who show potential and interest in leadership development.
 Youth Leadership Kearney, Youth Leadership Tomorrow, Rotary Youth Leadership Seminar, and Youth Leadership Academy all recruit high school juniors who show leadership potential and interest to apply for their programs.
 FFA and FBLA are both organizations based in school systems offered to students from 7th grade to 12th grade; FFA is for students who show interest in leadership within the agricultural industry, and FBLA is for students who show interest in leadership in the business world.
 LAUNCH is also a program that is offered to students who desire leadership development and show interest in leadership within their school and community, and the ages they serve are 6th graders through seniors in high school.
+The Nebraska Youth Leadership Council targets youth who have experienced a mental disability.
+To be involved in Project Everlast, youth must have experience in the state’s foster care system.
 Lastly, Nothing But Net is a program for students in pre-k through 8th grade, but has no standards or expectations on interests, leadership potential, or previous education.

-Question Six out of the fourteen organizations interviewed require a tuition payment directly from the youth participants for their participation in the program; two of those organizations offer scholarships for students who may not be able to pay for their participation.
+Question eight assessed the cost of participating in leadership development programming.
+Six out of the fourteen organizations interviewed require a tuition payment directly from the youth participants for their participation in the program; two of those organizations offer scholarships for students who may not be able to pay for their participation.
 Three organizations do not require students to pay for their own participation directly, however, students must find community sponsors to cover the fees of the programs.
 The five remaining organizations do not have any costs associated to their programs and do not require students to pay for their participation.
 These programs find their funds either through government grants, fundraising, or a combination of the two.

+As mentioned, the researchers also collected information about the affiliation or sponsor of the programs.
+Different sponsors include local Chambers of Commerce, national clubs- like FFA and FBLA, local universities, extension offices, Rotary Council, and government agencies (Nebraska Department of Education and Nebraska Department of Vocational Rehab and Special Education).
+Many youth leadership development organizations in Nebraska are also stand-alone non-profit organizations.

 Discussion